Twino Buyback Guarantee and Payment Guarantee in comparison

 In addition, the Payment Guarantee can be beneficial if the supply of loans on the platform decreases.
 The money remains invested and does not have to be reinvested.

 However, the Payment Guarantee also has a major disadvantage for investors.
-Loans that are more than 60 days in arrears can no longer be sold on the secondary market.
+Loans that are more than 60 days late can no longer be sold on the secondary market.
 The loans will continue to be serviced by the platform, but must be held until maturity.

 At this point, however, we should mention that more than 90% (January 2021) of the loans offered on Twino have short maturities of 2 months on average.

 However, the threat of illiquidity in a loan with Payment Guarantee can occur only after 60 days.

 If liquidity is important to you and you do not want your money to be tied up for a long time, there is a simple solution for you.

 You should set the minimum and maximum duration of loans in your Auto Invest portfolio to 0 to 2 months.